elianderlohr/kniffel/README.md

 The dice game "Kniffel", also known under the name "Yahtzee", coded in Python.

-# CURRENT OPTUNA = v23.02.02.v1

-More Information about this project can be viewed on my website: [https://kniffel.elch.cc/](https://kniffel.elch.cc/)
+More Information about this project can be viewed on my website: [https://elch.cc/](https://elch.cc/)

 ## The Game